switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-11.md

 The style we'll use here is the one that use by the "standard" map on the openstreetmap.org website.
 It's chosen because it's well documented, and should work anywhere in the world (including in places with non-latin placenames).
 There are a couple of downsides though - it's very much a compromise designed to work globally, and it's quite complicated to understand and modify, should you need to do that.

-The home of "OpenStreetMap Carto" on the web is <https://github.com/gravitystorm/openstreetmap-carto/>, and it has it's own installation instructions at <https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md>, although we'll cover everything that needs to be done here.
+The home of "OpenStreetMap Carto" on the web is <https://github.com/gravitystorm/openstreetmap-carto/>{: target=_blank}, and it has it's own installation instructions at <https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md>{: target=_blank}, although we'll cover everything that needs to be done here.

 Here we're assuming that we're storing the stylesheet details in a directory below `src` below the home directory of the whichever non-root account you are using: